tijnndev/server-manager/README.md

 # Server Manager Installation Guide

-This guide will help you install, configure, and run the Server Manager application on your server.
+This guide will help you install, configure, and run the Server Manager application on your Ubuntu server.
 Please follow the steps below to ensure a smooth setup process.
+This manager is currently under development, I am currently rewriting the whole backend to use docker-compose in stead of normal docker.
+View the different branches to see my status.
+Please create an issue if you find any bugs or ideas for new features.

 ## Prerequisites